cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - by accident
     - P6 "Right, so each data point in here is basically so this is one run rate.
 And then the error bars?
 Well, no, that's not a one run, it's an average of the runs.
 And the error bars are also the average for the different runs right?"
+    - P7: "So besides these two are the third we're gonna be . . . no, number of MPI ranks not just each rank, my bad, that's slightly confusing."
   - on purpose
     - P2 describes how the Stats table is in some sense for this purpose
     - P4 "But like, in principle, there's a full spectrum of aggregated data that is kind of profiling a region and just preserving some characteristics that are kind of accumulated over time."